-The warm Queensland summer brought with it a huge influx of tick cases.
-The effects of the paralysis tick can unfortunately be deadly, and as we treated case after case we were continually asked about tick prevention.
+The warm Queensland summer brings with it a huge influx of tick cases.
+The effects of the paralysis tick can unfortunately be deadly, and as we treat case after case we are continually asked about tick prevention.

 Given ticks can strike all year round – in fact we had one poor puss last June with 13 ticks – we spoke to our emergency director, Dr Monique Stanley, to answer some of your questions.

 What can I do to prevent ticks on my pet?

 Preventing ticks, or catching them early, is a staged process for pet owners.

 - Preventative treatment – There are a range of options available and your regular vet is the best person to speak to for advice tailored to your pet.

 - Daily tick checks – Even if your pet is on tick prevention it is possible for them to get a tick.
 We recommend a twice daily tick check particularly in the warm summer months.
 You can do this by running your fingertips through your pet’s coat and checking the whole skin surface for bumps.
 Be extra attentive when checking around the head, mouth, neck, chest and shoulders.